Version Control #

 Configuration files can be migrated partially or entirely (full migration).

-Prerequisite: Xtract Universal versions installed on both machines match.
+The same Xtract Universal versions must be installed on both machines.

-Tip: Install the matching version on the different machine by using the
+To install the matching version on the different machine, use the

 XtractUniversalSetup.exe from the program directory (

 To check the version of your product, open the Designer and navigate to Help > Info or press [F12].